1rach/flutter-debug-attach-ios/README.md

 For information, I'm working with last tools :

 * Catalina 10.15.4 with
-* IOS 13.4.1 running on Ipad 7 cellular plug
+* IOS 13.4.1 running on Ipad 7 cellular
-* Flutter stable 1.12.13+hotfix.9
+* Flutter stable 1.17.0

 This solution works fine with or without hotspot enabled, firewall enabled on MacOS.